-On Thursday 18 October 2018 Pierluigi Giachi, together with some members of his Staff, returned to the Duquesne of Pittsburgh after 4 years for an incredible Italian Wine Dinner in front of about 90 people, all members of the prestigious American club.
+Pierluigi Giachi, together with some members of his Staff, returned to the Duquesne of Pittsburgh after 4 years for an incredible Italian Wine Dinner in front of about 90 people, all members of the prestigious American club.

 The event took place on the second floor of the building, one of the most elegant rooms of the Duquesne Club, with a delicious 5-course menu specially designed by the Chef and a tasting of the best wines of Tenuta Torciano perfectly explained by Pierluigi for an elegant wine/food combination.
 All accompanied by a professional waiters and sommeliers Staff who made the evening flawless and organized in great detail.

-A very special occasion for Pierluigi to present also the new Bolgheri Gioiello and all the Luxury reserve wines (Alligator, Leather Reserve 1996 and Tobacco Reserve 1997) together its “cult” wines such as Vernaccia di San Gimignano, Chianti, Chianti Classico, Brunello of Montalcino, Baldassarre, Cavaliere, Bartolomeo and Terrestre Super Tuscans.
+A very special occasion for Pierluigi to present also the new Bolgheri Gioiello and all the Luxury reserve wines (Alligator, Leather Reserve 1996 and Tobacco Reserve 1997) together its “cult” wines such as Vernaccia di San Gimignano, Chianti, Chianti Classico, Brunello di Montalcino, Baldassarre, Cavaliere, Bartolomeo and Terrestre Super Tuscans.